rackerlabs/support-how-to/content/rpc-openstack/rpc-openstack-faq.md

 They are application-stack templates built by Rackspace experts that enable customers to easily deploy a production-ready application stack on top of their OpenStack cloud.
 These templates are designed to be used with OpenStack Orchestration (Heat).

 #### Why should customers care about these templates?
 Customers need to deploy applications on top of their cloud as quickly as possible to start adding business value for their end users.
 The challenge is that deploying an application in the cloud can be difficult and time consuming.
-It can take the average customer about two months to deploy an application, and typically their deployment ends up being a &ldquo;snowflake&rdquo; which isn&rsquo;t automated and is difficult to reproduce.
+It can take the average customer about two months to deploy an application, and typically their deployment ends up being a "snowflake" which isn&rsquo;t automated and is difficult to reproduce.
 These production-ready templates enable customers to deploy popular open-source applications on top of their private cloud in a matter of minutes.
 They save customers a significant amount of time and help them quickly start adding business value.

 #### What makes these solution templates production-ready?
 The templates are built and tested by Rackspace&rsquo;s OpenStack experts.
 They are built using industry standards and best practices and they include software plug-ins for enhanced functionality, network isolation and firewalls for robust security, are designed for high availability (e.g. database failure, redundant caching) and are optimized via extensive performance testing.